otto-de/MultiTRON/README.md

-### Example Config File for TRON on the OTTO Dataset
+### Example Config File for MultiTRON on the OTTO Dataset

 ```json
 {